Our Story

 Thomas Merton

-Karen Silton, a trauma-informed community psychologist and professional artist works with health organizations and agencies to provide Arts for Well-Being workshops.
-These organizations understand the need for creative activities for a holistic approach in serving their clients.
-They also understand the added benefit of working with a trained professional to provide this arts component as an integral part of the programs and services for their clients.
+As a trauma-informed community psychologist and professional artist, Karen works with partner health organizations and agencies to provide "Arts for Well-Being Workshops".
+These organizations understand the need for creative activities using a holistic approach that serves their clients.
+They also understand the added benefit of working with a trained professional to provide this arts component as an integral part of the programs and services.

 Image